Angela Lewis as Aunt Louie | Snowfall | FX

-Born and raised in Detroit, Michigan, Lewis credits her drive and success to a village of family, friends and the public-school education she received.
-At the age of three, she desired to be an actress and soon became the entertainer of her family.
-Her very supportive parents provided her with opportunities to sing in various choirs as well as play saxophone and take ballet, tap, jazz and West African dance lessons, which molded her into a performer.
-To avoid the pitfalls of inner-city life, Lewis engrossed herself in her studies and extracurricular activities, which subsequently gave her intellectual growth and the perseverance she has today.
+Born and raised in Detroit, Michigan, Lewis credits her drive and success to her village of family and friends and the public school education she received.
+At the age of three, she desired to be an actress and soon became the entertainer of the family.
+Her very supportive parents provided her opportunities to sing in various choirs, as well as saxophone, ballet, tap, jazz and West African dance lessons, which molded her into a performer.
+To avoid the pitfalls of inner-city life, she opted to engross herself in her studies and extracurricular activities, which subsequently gave her intellectual growth and the perseverance she has today.

-Upon graduating, Lewis moved to New York City to pursue her acting career.
-Her first major role in an Off-Broadway play production, History of the Word, gained her an equity card, her first agent and her first manager.
-During her tenure as a young, working actor (complete with a side hustle as a bartender and cocktail waitress) in most of New York’s illustrious playhouses, she built relationships and established herself in the theater community’s elite circle of artists.
-She also quickly began working as voiceover and commercial talent for brands such as Verizon, AT&T Wireless and McDonalds to name a few.
+Upon graduating, she made the move to New York City to pursue her acting career.
+Her first major role in an Off-Broadway play, History of the Word, gained her an equity card, first agent and manager.
+During her tenure as a young, working actor (complete with a side hustle as a bartender and cocktail waitress) in most of New York's illustrious playhouses, she built relationships and established herself in the theater community's elite circle of theater artists.
+She also quickly began working as a voiceover and commercial talent for brands such as Verizon, AT&T Wireless and McDonalds to name a few.

-In 2011, Lewis landed a role in La Jolla Playhouse’s production of Milk Like Sugar.
-The play became the winner of the 2012 Obie Award® for Playwriting and 2011 San Diego Critics’ Circle Craig Noel Award for Outstanding New Play.
-It was there she met co-actor and husband-to-be J. Mallory McCree.
-Her life and career really began to flourish after that, and she gained her first television role on HBO’s critically acclaimed drama series, The Big C, in the role of Laura Linney’s nurse.
-It was a small appearance, but opened the door to a growing on-camera career, including a guest star role on NBC’s Law & Order: Special Victims Unit.
+In 2011, Lewis landed a role in La Jolla Playhouse's production of Milk Like Sugar.
+The play became the winner of the 2012 Obie Award for Playwriting and 2011 San Diego Critics Circle Craig Noel Award for Outstanding New Play.
+It was there that she met co-actor and husband-to-be, J. Mallory McCree.
+Life and career really began to flourish, and she gained her first television role on the SHOWTIME critically acclaimed drama series, The Big C opposite Laura Linney.
+It was a small appearance, but it opened the door to a growing on-camera career, including a long goal of a guest star role on NBC's Law & Order: Special Victims Unit.

-After two and half years of dating, Lewis and McCree married in August of 2014 in their hometown Detroit, Michigan.
-The happy newlyweds then packed their stuff and moved to Los Angeles to further pursue their film and television goals.
-Out the gate, Lewis booked back-to-back guest-starring roles on TNT’s The Last Ship and CBS’ Code Black before landing her series regular role in Snowfall.
+After two and half years of dating, Lewis and J. Mallory married in August of 2014 in their hometown Detroit, Michigan.
+The happy newlyweds then packed their stuff and moved to Los Angeles to further pursue film and television goals.
+Out the gate, Lewis booked back-to-back guest starring roles on TNT's The Last Ship and CBS' Code Black before landing the series regular role in Snowfall.